|CS 202||Computer Architecture||Spring 2018|

 There will be weekly homeworks, consisting of written assignments, programming assignments (in C and assembly), and/or circuit design assignments (using Logisim).
 There will also be quizzes to test the assigned reading, usually once per week at the beginning of class.
 The assignments will be challenging; in past semesters, students spent on average 5-8 hours on each homework.
 Start your assignments early!
 This will give you time to think about the problems and come to office hours if you get stuck.

 Assignments will usually be due on Mondays in class.
 Work will not be accepted after the deadline.
-However, each student is allotted two 24-hour extensions to use for any homework assignment during the term.
+However, each student is allotted two 24-hour extensions to use for any homework assignment during the term, except for HW 1.
 If you have not completed an assignment, you should still turn in whatever you have for partial credit.
 In extenuating circumstances (e.g., sickness, personal crisis, family problems, religious holidays), you may request an additional extension.
 Such extensions are more likely to be granted if the request is made before the due date.
 Missed quizzes can not be made up.

 Your final grade will be based on homeworks (40%), quizzes (10%), a midterm exam (20%), and a final exam (30%).
 The lowest quiz score will be dropped when computing your final grade.
 The midterm exam is scheduled for Wednesday, March 21, 7-9pm.
 The final exam will be self-scheduled during the exam period (May 16-22).
 Both exams will be open book, open notes.